pgpartman/pg_partman/README.md

 UPGRADE
 -------

-Run "make install" same as above to put the script files and libraries in place.
+Run "make install" same as above or update your respective packages to put the new script files and libraries in place.
 Then run the following in PostgreSQL itself:

     ALTER EXTENSION pg_partman UPDATE TO '<latest version>';